Judge rules against RFK Jr. in fight to be on New York’s ballot, says he is not a state resident

 Kennedy has the potential to do better than any independent presidential candidate in decades thanks to his famous name and a loyal base.
 Both Democrat and Republican strategists have expressed concerns that he could affect their candidate’s chances.

-Kennedy’s campaign has said he has enough signatures to qualify in a majority of states, but his ballot drive has faced challenges and lawsuits in several, including North Carolina and New Jersey.
+Kennedy’s campaign has said he has enough signatures to qualify in a majority of states, but his ballot drive has faced challenges and lawsuits in several.

-Clear Choice, a super PAC, filed the New York suit on behalf of several voters in the state.

-Kennedy told reporters last week that getting knocked off the ballot in New York could lead to lawsuits in other states where his campaign listed the same address.
+Kennedy has told reporters that getting knocked off the ballot in New York could lead to lawsuits in other states where his campaign listed the same address.

-After the trial ended Thursday, Kennedy argued that people who signed his petitions deserve a chance to vote for him.

-“Those Americans want to see me on the ballot.
-They want to have a choice,” he said.
+Marcelo reported from East Meadow, N.Y.
+Associated Press writer Michael Sisak contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.